erik-whiting/erik-whiting/README.md

 :briefcase: I write Ruby on Rails (and an ocassional line of Angular JS) for a SaaS company

-📖 I'm writing a book about Python with No Startch Press (publishers fo _Automate the Boring Stuff with Python_)

 ### Contact me
 You can email me at erik [at] erikwhiting [dot] com